asears/IIoT/HOL/IOTHubPiHackathon/README.md

 - [Azure IoT Hub Toolkit](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit)
 - [Azure IoT Edge](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge)
 - [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
+- [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or another SSH client.
+You may use PuTTY to connect to Azure IoT DevKit to configure wifi and IoT connection

 For Raspberry Pi, the following software is recommended:
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or another SSH client.
 You will use PuTTY to SSH from your laptop into your Raspberry Pi